-WARNING: this blog is a little controversial, and a lot tongue in cheek.
-It is meant to be a bit of fun and not taken too seriously.
-It does contain the odd rude word or two, although it has unfortunatley been heavily censored from its original version due to complaints to and by the CSP.
-So if you are the delicate type and get easily upset, offend or lack a sense of humour DO NOT read on!
+WARNING: This blog is a little controversial, and a lot tongue in cheek.
+It is meant not to be taken too seriously and does contain the odd rude word or two, although it has been heavily censored from its original version due to some pathetic complaints.
+So if you are easily offended or lack a sense of humor DO NOT read on!

-You maybe aware that I have a tendency to swear a little now and then.
-In fact I swear a f**king lot and I often get lots of f** king complaints about my swearing with many telling me that it’s not big nor clever.
-Well actually I’m going to show you another side to swearing.
-I’m going to show you how swearing can actually a good thing and be sign of higher levels of intelligence.
+You may be aware that I have a tendency to swear a little bit now and then.
+In fact, I swear a fucking lot.
+As a consequence, I often get shit loads of complaints about my swearing with many telling me that it’s not big nor clever.
+Well, I’m going to show you how swearing is actually rather clever and quite interesting when you look into it.
+I’m going to try and show you how swearing can actually be really fucking good.

-When done well swearing can capture attention, emphasise a point, and invigorate the sluggish into action, and when you look into the history of swearing it really is fascinating stuff.
-For example have you noticed that despite the English language being a complex mix of many other languages such as Latin, Greek, Dutch, Arabic, Norse, Spanish, Italian, Hindi, and many others, most of our swear words originate from our Germananic cousins, for example I’m sure you don’t need me to translate the German arsch, scheissen and ficken for you.
+When done well swearing can be funny, capture attention, emphasise a point, make boring topics more interesting, invigorate the sluggish into action, even help social bonding and relationships.
+When you look into the history of swearing it really is fascinating.
+For example, have you noticed that despite the English language being a complex mix of many other languages such as Latin, Greek, Dutch, Arabic, Norse, Spanish, Italian, and Hindi, most of our swear words originate from our Germanic cousins with the German arsch, scheissen and ficken not needing any translation.

-This split in society way back is why swearing is still today considered ‘vulgar’ (a word derived from Latin meaning ‘of the crowd’) and also explains why these words have acquired their power to offend due to the long held prejudices that taught people to view the vocabulary of the french conquerors as elevated and cultured, and the vocabulary of the conquered commoners as distasteful and crass.
+This split in society back then is still why swearing is today considered ‘vulgar’ (a word derived from Latin meaning ‘of the common crowd’) and also explains why these words have acquired their power to offend the pompous nobles due to the long-held prejudices to view the vocabulary of the old french conquerors as elevated and cultured, and the vocabulary of the conquered commoners as distasteful and crass.

-To swear upon Gods body was seen as an effort to compel God to pay attention to your promise.
-People would actually curse on a body part of God to prevent them from, or prove to others that they wont break a vow or a pledge, to do so after swearing an oath was thought to dishonor God and risk eternal damnation.
-It was believed that if you swore on God’s blood, said ‘sblood‘ or his bones, you physically spilled his blood, or broke his bones in heaven.
-So swearing has a rich and interesting history and has been around for as long as we have spoken, being used by noble and commoners alike, and like it or not it will remain to do so.
+However, modern-day Christianity was also founded on swearing by the noblest of the noble when they ‘swore to God’.
+Effin’ and jeffin’ to God was seen as an attempt to compel God to pay attention to your promise.
+Many noble Christian knights, monks, and priests would curse on a body part of God to prevent them from breaking a vow or a pledge, to do so was to dishonor God and risk eternal damnation.
+It was believed that if you swore on God’s blood, said ‘sblood‘ or his bones, you would physically spill his blood, or break his bones in heaven if the oath was broken.

-But swearing does still offend many, with many seeing it as a sign of low intelligence and poor vocabulary.
-Well actually thats a myth, swearing has in fact been shown here to demonstrate the exact opposite.
-This study showed that those who swear more fluently and colourfully are more fluent in general language skills, refuting the common assumption that an ability to generate a foul stream of bad language is a sign of language poverty.
+Many also incorrectly think swearing is a sign of low intelligence or morality.
+Well, swearing has actually been shown to demonstrate the exact opposite here.
+This study showed that those who swear more colourfully are more fluent in other language skills, refuting the common assumption that an ability to generate a foul stream of bad language is a sign of language poverty.

-Swearing has also been found to be helpful when dealing with painful events.
-Most of you know this all ready.
-I’m sure you can all remember a time when you have hit your head, stubbed your toe, hit a finger with a heavy implement, only to jump around shouting and cursing obsentities whilst furiously rubbing or squeezing the painful body part.
+Swearing has also many other positive features such as making you appear more open, honest, and trustworthy to others here.
+But even more interesting is that swearing can help with pain tolerance.
+I’m sure you can all remember a time when you have hit your head, stubbed your toe, trapped a finger in something and jumped around shouting and cursing obsentities whilst furiously rubbing or squeezing the painful appendage.

-This phenomenon lead researcher Dr Richard Stephens to conduct a study here into the effect of swearing on pain tolerance after he saw, and heard, his wife going through painful child birth, using words that he thought only a seasoned merchant sailor should know.
-In his study he asked 64 subjects to immerse their hands into an icy bucket of water whilst remaining quiet.
-He then repeated the experiment but this time asked subjects to swear and shout.
-They found that whilst swearing the subjects could keep their hand in the icy water for nearly twice as long, on average 2 minutes, whereas without swearing they could last only an average of around 1 minute 15 seconds.
+This common occurrence led a researcher called Dr Richard Stephens to conduct a study here into the effect of swearing on pain tolerance after he heard his wife going through painful child birth using words that he thought only a seasoned merchant sailor should know.
+In this study, he asked 64 subjects to immerse their hands into an icy bucket of water whilst remaining quiet.
+He then repeated the experiment but this time asked subjects to swear.
+He found that whilst swearing the subjects could keep their hand in the icy water for nearly twice as long.

-Whilst it’s not exactly clear how or why this works, they believe that the pain-lessening effects occur because swearing triggers our natural ‘fight-or-flight’ response.
-They suggest that the accelerated heart rates of the volunteers repeating the swear words may indicate an increase in aggression, in a classic fight-or-flight response of downplaying a weakness or threat in order to deal with it.
-However, a word of warning if you do drop a few F-bombs when in pain, a follow up study here showed if you do it too much too often the pain relieving effects of swearing dimish.
+Whilst it’s not exactly clear how or why this works, it’s believed that the pain-lessening effects occur because swearing triggers our natural ‘fight-or-flight’ response.
+They suggest that the accelerated heart rates of the volunteers repeating the swear words may indicate an increase in aggression in the presence of a threat in order to deal with it.
+However, a word of warning if you do drop a few F-bombs when in pain, a follow up study here showed if you do it too much, too often the pain relieving effects dimish.

-But regardless perhaps we should be using and harnessing this phenomenon of swearing increasing pain tolerance in our line of work?
-We often see people in pain, we often need to ask them to do things when in pain, and many therapists often look to create the so called ‘window of opportunity‘ to help do this.
-So how about the next time you want to open this window of opportunity you simply ask your patients to shout out a few choice curse words and volia?
-It is after all an evidence based intervention, probably more so than many of the other treatments done under the lame excuse of creating a window of opportunity.
+But how about the next time you want to create this window of opportunity you simply ask your patients to shout out a few choice F-bombs or throw a few C-grenades around?
+It is, after all, an evidence-based intervention, probably more evidence-based than many of the other shitty treatments done under the lame excuse of creating a window of opportunity.

-Now of course I am not really suggesting or advocating the indiscriminate use of bad language, we need to be respectful and mindful of the societal restrictions with swearing.
-For example swearing in front of children is an absolute no-no, and we need to be careful of swearing in front of new acquaintances, as well as offering warnings that bad language could occur in written or recorded publications, just as I did at the beginning of this blog to give poeple the option to avoid it if they wish.
+However, I am not suggesting or advocating the indiscriminate use of bad language here, we need to be respectful and mindful of the societal restrictions with swearing.
+For example swearing in front of children is an absolute no-no, and we need to be careful of swearing in front of new acquaintances, as well as offering warnings that bad language could occur in written or recorded publications, just as I did at the beginning of this blog to give poeple the option to avoid if they wish.

-So in summary, swearing has a rich history and is a fundamental and important part of our lives.
-It is surrounded by many myths and misconceptions, such as being uncouth, common, and a sign of low intelligence or morality, all of which is fucking bull shit.
-It would be hard to imagine, if not impossible to go throughout life without swearing, and I for one have no f**king intention of doing so.
+So in summary, swearing has a rich and colorful history and despite some pious, pompous, pricks trying to claim otherwise it is a vital, fundamental, and important part of being human.
+Swearing is surrounded by many misconceptions such as being uncouth, common, and a sign of low intelligence or morality, all of which is fucking bull shit.
+It is impossible to imagine going throughout life without swearing, and I for one have absolutely no twat twaddling, cock fondling, ball busting fucking intention of ever doing so.